-While tension between former spouses may continue through the conclusion of a family-related legal matter, it’s not uncommon for one parent to act vindictively against the other.
-Refusing to comply with a child support agreement is a bad idea, as serious legal issues can arise when support is involved.
-Below are a few of the rules regarding child support in New Jersey and the appropriate solutions to common problems.
+Tension between former spouses may continue through the conclusion of a family-related legal matter.
+It’s not uncommon for one parent to act vindictively against the other.
+However, refusing to comply with a child support agreement is a bad idea.
+Serious legal issues can arise when support is involved.
+Below are a few of the rules regarding child support and handling child support problems in New Jersey.

 The Child Support Process in New Jersey

-When a custodial parent files for child support services and the application is approved by the court, the non-custodial parent has a legal responsibility to support the children through payments to the custodial parent.
+When a custodial parent files for child support services and the application is approved by the court, the non-custodial parent then has a legal responsibility to support the children.
+The support comes in payments to the custodial parent.

-Per federal law, child support payments are made through income withholding, meaning payments are automatically deducted from the non-custodial parent’s paycheck.
-If income withholding is unavailable, a court order will instruct the non-custodial parent to pay the set amount at intervals such as weekly or monthly.
+Per federal law, parents make child support payments through income withholding.
+In other words, payments are automatically deducted from the non-custodial parent’s paycheck.
+When income withholding is unavailable, a court order will instruct the non-custodial parent to pay the set amount weekly or monthly.

 If the Non-Custodial Parent Won’t Pay